Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Comparison with previous works

-\subsection{Phase-only Compressed Sensing}
+\subsection{Phase-only compressed sensing}

-There is a line of recent research on phase-only compressed sensing (PO-CS) where one aims to recover a sparse $\x\in\mathbb{R}^d$ from $\sign(\textbf{Ax})$ for some $\textbf{A}\in\mathbb{C}^{m\times d}$ \cite{feuillen2020ell,boufounos2013sparse,jacques2021importance}.
-We point out that these works and our paper are vertical.
-The key strategy of these works is to establish the restricted isotropy property (RIP) condition (or its variant) that involves various concentration inequalities.
-This is in stark contrast to our non-probabilistic technical tools.
-Besides, these results only handle $\x\in\mathbb{R}^d$ and complex Gaussian $\textbf{A}$, while our results are for $\x\in\mathbb{C}^d$ and general $\A$.
-More prominently, the theoretical results in \cite{boufounos2013sparse,feuillen2020ell} do not deliver exact reconstruction, while the exact recovery guarantee in \cite{jacques2021importance} (see their Theorem 3.1) is non-uniform and only for a fixed signal.
-In comparison, our main results are uniform and guarantee $\mathcal{W}_{\textbf{A}}$ to contain a generic signal or even all signals.
-Of course, their strength is that their method can effectively utilize the sparsity (or other additional structures in \cite{jacques2021importance}) of a signal, and also, measurement noise is considered.
-Admittedly, these are beyond the range of our current theory.
-It would be interesting to consider whether our theoretical framework can be extended to PO-CS.
+A recent line of research is concerned with phase-only compressed sensing where the goal is to recover a sparse $\x\in\mathbb{R}^d$ from $\sign(\textbf{Ax})$ for some $\textbf{A}\in\mathbb{C}^{m\times d}$ \cite{feuillen2020ell,boufounos2013sparse,jacques2021importance,chen2022uniform}.
+However, note that these works and our paper are not directly comparable.
+Technically, the key strategy of these works is to establish the restricted isotropy property (or its variants) via various concentration inequalities, which is in sharp contrast to our non-probabilistic arguments.
+Secondly, these results are only valid for $\textbf{A}$ whose entries are i.i.d. drawn from complex Gaussian distribution, whereas ours are for general $\A$ and do not require randomness.
+More prominently, the theoretical results in \cite{boufounos2013sparse,feuillen2020ell} do not provide exact reconstruction, and the exact recovery guarantee in \cite{jacques2021importance} (see their Theorem 3.1) is non-uniform and only for a fixed signal in $\mathbb{R}^d$\footnote{After the revision of this paper, we improved the non-uniform result for real-valued $\textbf{x}$ in \cite{jacques2021importance} to a uniform guarantee for complex-valued $\textbf{x}$, see our subsequent work \cite{chen2022uniform}.}.
+In comparison, our main results are uniform and guarantee that $\mathcal{W}_{\textbf{A}}$ contains a generic signal or even all signals in $\mathbb{C}^d$.
+Of course, the strength of these works is that, the signal structure like sparsity can be effectively incorporated into the recovery to reduce measurement number.
+Also, measurement noise is considered in \cite{jacques2021importance,chen2022uniform}.
+Admittedly, these aspects are beyond the range of our current theoretical results, and it would be interesting to consider whether our theoretical framework can be extended to phase-only compressed sensing.